 A President's dog reveals more about his personality and character than all the press releases and debates put together IF the White House Dog is a personal pet.

 Will it be Human Rights or Animal Rights?

 TOP DOG AT THE WHITE HOUSE

-2016 may see no pets in the White House and we'll explore the social significance.
+2017 may not see pets in the White House with Donald Trump and we'll explore the social significance.
 But first, some background.
 Historically, when one of us rises to the highest office in the land, he takes along his beloved pets.
 While cats and dogs have often been present, an amazing variety of animals have also resided at the White House.
 When our first president George Washington moved into the big house, he brought along five French hounds, a parrot, and many horses, including a couple used during the American Revolution.